Elizabeth Johnston

 Seeing comes before words.
 The child looks and recognizes before it can speak. —John Berger

 Psychologists and neuroscientists have long been interested in measuring and explaining the phenomena of visual perception.
 In this course, we will study how the visual brain encodes basic aspects of perception—such as color, form, depth, motion, shape, and space—and how they are organized into coherent percepts or gestalts.
-Our main goal will be to explore how visual neuroscience and art-making can inform each other.
+Our main goal will be to explore how the study of visual neuroscience and art can inform each other.
 One of our guides in these explorations will be the groundbreaking gestalt psychologist Rudolf Arnheim, who was a pioneer in the psychology of art.
 The more recent and equally innovative text by the neuroscientist Eric Kandel, Reductionism in Art and Brain Science, will provide our entry into the subject of neuroaesthetics.
 Throughout our visual journey, we will seek connections between perceptual phenomena and what is known about brain processing of visual information.
 This is a course for people who enjoy reflecting on why we see things as we do.
-It should hold particular interest for students of the visual arts who are curious about scientific explanations of the phenomena that they explore in their art, as well as for students of the brain who want to study an application of visual neuroscience.
+It should hold particular interest for students of the visual arts who are curious about scientific explanations of the phenomena that they explore in their art, as well as students of the brain who want to study an application of visual neuroscience.
+In this large seminar, you will meet weekly in small groups (five-to-seven students) to design a collaborative conference work that curates an in-depth perceptual museum tour.
+Individual conference meetings will be held only twice over the course of the semester.

 Faculty